Nthabi2905/CDV01_Career_Goals_Reflection_NTHMOL25550_PTO2508_A_Nthabiseng-Moloi_CDV01-main/README.md

    - [ ] React.js
    - [ ] Debugging & Browser Developer Tools

-2. **Interests and Values**:
+1. # Interests and Values\*\*:

-   - Describe your key interests related to your career.
+   **Describe your key interests related to your career.**

+I am deeply interested in the intersection of education, technology, and creativity particularly how digital tools can transform the way learners engage with STEM subjects.
+My passion lies in using front-end development and UI/UX design to create interactive, accessible, and visually engaging learning platforms that simplify complex scientific concepts and make education more inclusive.

+Ultimately, my career interests focus on combining my experience in STEM education and science communication with my developing skills in front-end development to design and implement solutions that make learning more interactive, equitable, and future-focused.

 - What values are important to you in a work environment?

 ### Part 2: Career Exploration Insights